wangqinNick/tp/docs/UserGuide.md

 ### 1.4 Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `ra.VI` from [here](https://github.com/AY2021S1-CS2113T-T09-2/tp/releases/tag/v1.0).
+2. Download the latest version of `ra.VI` from [here](https://github.com/AY2021S1-CS2113T-T09-2/tp/releases/tag/v2.0).
-3. Copy the file to the folder you want to use as the home folder for your scheduler.
-Double-click the file to start the app.
+3. Copy the file to the folder you want to use as the home folder for `ra.VI`.
+4. Open a command prompt in the folder from step 3 and enter `java -jar ravi.jar`.
+5. Enter the current NUS week number as prompted.
-4. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will show the help message.
 Some example commands you can try:
 * `add -t`: Add a task
 * `list -t`: List all tasks
-* `bye`: Exit the program read chapter 1`
+* `bye`: Exit the program
-5. Refer to the Features below for details of each command
+6. Refer to the Features below for details of each command, or refer to the command summary for a quick look at all possible commands.

 ## 4 Features